enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/resources.rst

 files & URLs which are detailed below.
 Moreover, the :term:`payload` may provide whatever factories it needs, such as a JMS driver (example also below).

 The main JNDI directory table is named :class:`JndiObjectResource` and the object parameters belong to the table :class:`JndiObjectResourceParameter`.
+Resources can be edited through the administration console.

 The following elements are needed for every resource, and are defined in the main table: